DigitalPublishingToolkit/TOD29GOODDATA/md/book.md

 However, the same data identified by street address, while potentially even more useful for certain purposes, requires more careful handling.

-Public debate over energy data privacy often focuses on an individual's place of residence.
+Public debate over energy data privacy often focuses on an individual’s place of residence.
 This is often a result of imagining an individual household as a final fortress in an increasingly invasively connected world.
 As a result, energy researchers are hamstrung by highly